Tri-State Water Wars (AL, GA, FL)

 What’s Being Done

-SELC is a leading member of the Tri-State Conservation Coalition, which is keeping close tabs on this issue.
+SELC is a leading member of the Tri-State Conservation Coalition, which is keeping close tabs on this long-running dispute.
 We want to ensure that the final outcome protects water quality and quantity in the two basins, which provide habitat for dozens of species of fish and wildlife, as well as recreation, drinking water and irrigation for millions of Southerners.
 In the past, we have weighed in with courts and federal and state agencies urging any negotiations to take environmental needs into account.

 Charting a New Course for Clean Water in Alabama: Developing a State Water Plan

 Alabama remains the only state involved in the tri-state water wars without a comprehensive water plan.
-Both the quantity of water Alabama possess and the amount it uses is unknown.
+Both the quantity of water Alabama possesses and the amount it uses is unknown.
 Because it does not have a plan to balance competing water users’ needs, it is at a severe disadvantage when it competes with its neighbors for water.

 In the News